 306 Commonwealth was designed by architect Henry Hyde Dwight and built in 1896 by Marquis S. Miller and George N. Miller, masons and builders.
 Henry Hyde Dwight had married in September of 1895 to Mary Alba Webster, and he designed 306 Commonwealth to be their home.

-The land for 306 Commonwealth was owned by Mary Alba (Webster) Dwight’s family: one-half interest held by her uncle, David Locke Webster, a leather and morocco dealer, and one half interest held by a trust for the benefit of her mother, Mary (Moulton) Webster, the widow of John Gerrish Webster, and their children: Ella Elisabeth (Webster) Hill, the wife of Chicago attorney James M. Hill; Mary Alba Webster; Clara Eunice Webster; and Frances Maria Webster.
+The land for 306 Commonwealth was owned by Mary Alba (Webster) Dwight’s family: one-half interest held by her uncle, David Locke Webster, a leather and morocco dealer, and one half interest held by a trust for the benefit of her mother, Mary (Moulton) Webster, the widow of John Gerrish Webster, and their children: Ella Elisabeth (Webster) Hill, the wife of Chicago attorney James M. Hill; Mary Alba (Webster) Dwight; Clara Eunice Webster; and Frances Maria (Webster) Eldredge, the wife of San Francisco banker Zoeth Skinner Eldredge.

 The lot was the western 19.62 feet of a 54.62 foot lot the Webster family had purchased on December 9, 1891, from David Greer.
-The Websters had sold the eastern 35 feet of the lot, where 304 Commonwealth would be built, in May of 1895.
+The Webster family also owned the Hotel Imperial at 308 Commonwealth and, according to a January 7, 1892, Boston Evening Transcript report, had purchased the lot from David Greer in order to build a seven story addition to the Imperial.
+Instead, they left the lot vacant for several years and then sold the eastern 35 feet, where 304 Commonwealth would be built, in May of 1895, and used the remainder for the Dwights’ house.
 The 54.62 foot lot had been part of a tract of land originally purchased by Nathan Matthews on January 2, 1871, from David Sears, Jr., Frederick R. Sears, and Knyvet Sears.

 Click here for an index to the deeds for 306 Commonwealth, and click here for further information about the land between the south side of Commonwealth and Alley 431, from Gloucester to Hereford.